Berlin Schöneweide – Urban hub of science, business; and technology in the south-east of Berlin

 - South-east of Berlin’s city center, S-Bahn station Schöneweide, 17 minutes from BER Airport, <5 km from the federal highway 113

 - Directly adjacent to the river Spree

 Regional Management Berlin Südost is a project run by the Treptow-Köpenick Borough Office in Berlin in collaboration with the Senate Department for Economics, Energy and Public Enterprises.
-It is part of the community economic development ‘Improving the Regional Business Structure’ (GRW), which is jointly and equally funded by the federal and state governments, and by private-sector financiers.
-WISTA-MANAGEMENT GMBH Berlin Adlershof is entrusted with project implementation.
+It is part of the community economic development ‘Improving the Regional Business Structure’ (GRW), which is funded by the federal and state governments.
+WISTA Management GmbH is entrusted with project implementation.

 Visit the following link for further information: www.suedost-berlin.de